GhostOfGauss/noir-shielded-pool/circuit/spec.md

 # UTXO Shielded Pool "Spec"
-(More a "description" than a "spec", really)
+(Really more of a description than a spec.)

+### Acknowledgements
+This is essentially a simplification of the [MantaPay spec](https://github.com/Manta-Network/spec/blob/main/manta-pay/spec.pdf), which takes many of its ideas from the [Zcash spec](https://zips.z.cash/protocol/protocol.pdf).

 # Protocol
 Shielded pool enables creation of UTXOs without revealing their underlying asset or owner, nor which UTXOs were consumed to allow their creation.